davidcarboni/restolino/README.md

  * ContextInitialised, ContextDestroyed,
  * application context
  * helper classes
+ * full implementation of biting sarcasm above

 How it works
  * Any request that has a file extension is delegated to the servlet container
  * Any request that does not have a file extension is mapped to an endpoint
  * Unmapped requests will go to your `NotFound` implementation, or generate a 404 by default.
  * Errored requests will go to your `Boom` implementation, or generate a 500 by default.
+ * If you're a purist, this is not for you - there are non-private fields in the classes.
+I consider it visual clutter for little benefit.
+Like semi-colons in Javascript.

 ### Web.xml